hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/reason-react-apollo/tutorial-site/content/intro-to-graphql/4-watching-data-subscriptions.md

 }
 ```

-Step 3: Click on the play button.

-Every time the set of online users change, you'll see the latest set on
+3. Every time the set of online users change, you'll see the latest set on
-the response window on the right.
+the response window on the right

 ## How do GraphQL subscriptions work?